 Their landscapes often depict a Florida paradise of billowing clouds, palm trees, lakes, oceans and spectacular sunsets.
 Their work reflects the beauty of old Florida.

-A collector and curator by the name of Jim Fitch coined the name Highwaymen and once the name caught on and the media began to take interest, collectors began to notice.
+A collector and curator by the name of Jim Fitch coined the name Highwaymen and once the name caught on and the media began to take an interest, collectors began to notice.

 Now the art – some say numbering over 200,000 pieces – by the group, is highly valued and very collectible.
 The Highwaymen are indeed an indelible part of American and Floridian folk history.